-Kamran Qureshi (born: 3rd October 1975) is an award-winning British Film and TV Director and Media Academic.
+Dr Kamran Qureshi (born: 3rd October 1975) is an award-winning British Film and TV Director, Media Academic and a Fellow (FHEA) of the Higher Education Academy (Advance HE) UK.
 He is a founding member of KQ Movies Ltd and Evergreen Media Europe Ltd. Kamran has also directed many television drama series, TV shows, and documentaries, along with his award-winning feature film Only Love Matters (OLM), the first movie in cinema history on the subject of intersex set in Britain.
 He is the winner of Best Director, Producer, Cinematographer and screenwriter Awards for OLM and also won Best TV Film, TV Talk show, Film Series in various International Awards including 5-time-nomination at the Lux Style Best TV Director and Producer for Drama Series Award.

 Lux Style Awards 2006

 Since 2000, he mentored and supervised BA, MSc and PhD students for research dissertations and filmmaking practice.
 Kamran has been teaching Film, Television, Digital Media theory and practice at the University of East Anglia (UEA), United Kingdom, since 2019.
 As a Local Representative in UEA for UK Reproducibility Network (UKRN, a peer-led consortium for world-leading research), his responsibilities are to organise UKRN events across and within UEA faculties and disseminate UKRN information.
 Kamran also part of Green film Festival team supported by UEA.